jbarbaro/RCourse/chapter3.md

 *** =instructions
 - Create a new dataset named iris2 with only numeric information
-- Calculate the sum of each column and assign the output to a variable called sum_df, print sum_df
+- Calculate the sum of each column and assign the output to a variable called `sum_df`, print `sum_df`
-- Determine the mean of each row and assign the output to a variable called mean_df, print mean_df
+- Determine the mean of each row and assign the output to a variable called `mean_df`, print `mean_df`

 *** =hint
 - Only the first four columns are numeric